 Professional Guidance for Your Purchase

-These seven considerations when buying an accounting firm can help you know what to look for to find the firm that best meets your personal and professional goals.
+These key considerations when buying an accounting firm can help you better know what to look for to find the firm that best meets your personal and professional goals.
 As you are considering a purchase, it’s important that you have guidance from professionals who know the industry and have experience in the sale and acquisition of accounting and CPA firms.
 ProHorizons has been working since 1995 to provide the professional guidance their clients need in the selling and buying process on the West Coast.
 Contact ProHorizons today to learn more.